 Think of this as a quick health check for your garden.
 At the beginning of each planting season, take a walk around your raised bed.
 Check to see if the corner blocks have shifted over the winter due to frost heave.
 Make sure everything is still level and that the side walls are securely seated in the blocks.
 If you used any hardware, give it a quick check to ensure it’s still tight.
 This is also the perfect time to confirm that any internal braces are secure before you top up the bed with fresh soil.
 A quick look in the fall after you’ve cleared out your plants will help you spot any potential issues before winter sets in.

-How to Prevent Common Problems
+How to Stop Problems Before They Start

 The best maintenance is prevention.
 To keep your garden bed walls from bowing under the pressure of the soil, you can drive rebar stakes through the corners to pin them in place.
 For longer beds, adding extra support mid-span can make a huge difference.
 Weeds can also be a nuisance, especially if you’re using hollow concrete blocks.
 A simple fix is to plug the top holes to stop weeds from taking root inside them.
 You can also lay landscape fabric underneath the blocks before you build to keep persistent grasses from creeping in.
 For critters, consider adding a fence; our Animal Barrier Gardens are designed to keep pests out without you having to build a separate structure.